tjkulbeth/Hack-the-Trail-Project/README.md

 # Hack-the-Trail-Project
-Partnered with Walmart Technology as part of the Hack the Trail Hackathon Novemeber 2019
+Partnered with Walmart Technology as part of the Hack the Trail Hackathon November 2019

 ## About the Hack